hguerra/kinect-openni2/README.md

 ### Java JNI

-If you want to change the native library path, add the following and load the library OpenNI2.dll (directory to wherever it is on your machine or user loadLibrary() if you want a relative path) and all will be merry, just wish OpenNI had included an actually working Java sample!
+If you want to change the native library path, add the following and load the library OpenNI2.dll (directory to wherever it is on your machine or user loadLibrary() if you want a relative path)

 ```java